-This is an obvious one.
+This is obvious.
 What is less obvious, though, is that you might get dehydrated without even realizing it.
-Not drinking enough water is not the only way your body can become dehydrated – excessive sweating, fever, vomiting, blood loss, or even diarrhea can also cause dehydration and hence dry mouth.
+Not drinking enough water is not the only way your body can become dehydrated excessive sweating, fever, vomiting, blood loss, or even diarrhea can also cause dehydration and, hence, dry mouth.

-- Aloe-vera, ginger, fennel seeds, cardamom, grapeseed oil, and lemon are all easily available saliva stimulants
+Aloe-vera, ginger, fennel seeds, cardamom, grapeseed oil, and lemon are all easily available for saliva stimulants

-- Make it a habit of to drink a cup of herbal tea before going to bed.
-It will help stimulates the salivary glands.
+Make it a habit to drink a cup of herbal tea before going to bed.
+It will help stimulate the salivary glands.

-- Drink plenty of water, brush with a fluoride toothpaste, use a fluoride rinse, and visit your dentist regularly.
+Drink plenty of water, brush with fluoride toothpaste, use a fluoride rinse, and visit your dentist regularly.

-- Consider using oral care products specifically made for dry mouth at night.
+Consider using oral care products specifically made for a dry mouth at night.